Astrophysics at the Institute of Nuclear Science (UNAM)

 Our research focuses on Gamma-Ray Bursts, Supernovae, Tidal Disruption Events, Fast Blue Optical Transients, and other high-energy transients, with an emphasis on using numerical simulations to investigate their complex dynamics.
 We study the behavior of relativistic jets, shock waves, and the resulting radiation emissions to understand the physical processes driving these events.

-Researchers: Fabio De Colle, Diego López-Cámara, Sarira Sahu
+Researchers: Fabio De Colle, Paola Dominguez Fernández, Diego López-Cámara, Sarira Sahu

 • Star Formation Image